-Alabama's only Negro-owned and -operated radio station is proud to announce the public service rendered to its listeners during the past year.
-Leroy Garrett, owner, has always had a close feeling to those whom he serves through WEUP Radio, and feels that something should be offered in return for the support given by the many listeners of WEUP.
+Alabama's only Negro-owned and -operated radio station is proud to announce the public service rendered to its listeners during the past Leroy Garrett, owner, has always had a close feeling to those whom he serves through WEUP Radio, and feels that something should be offered in return for the support given by the many listeners of WEUP.
 The doors of WEUP stand wide open for this purpose.
 Radio is a prime information source all over the world, and WEUP is taking its place in the Huntsville community and serving well in this capacity.
 Some ways in which WEUP aids the community through its public service facilities are: Lost and found, death announcements, local occurrences, aid to all local established government programs, school activities, religious activities and news, aid to charitable organizations, and other informative items on the Marshall Space Flight Center, NASA, the armed services, and special religious programs.
-In actual cost, these services added up to \$112,707.15 during the year 1967.
-Leroy Garrett's hope is that all people have gained from this service as much as intended, and that, if possible, he can do more in the future.
+In actual cost, these services added up to \$112,707.15 during the year Leroy Garrett's hope is that all people have gained from this service as much as intended, and that, if possible, he can do more in the future.

-Q. My family's going on a fabulous trip this summer.
+answers questions about Junior Miss etiquette, grooming and interests.
+O. My family's going on a fabulous trip this summer.
 Mom assigned me the responsibility for keeping the car clean between three kids, two parents and luggage and . . . help!
 Any short-cuts?
-A. Fortunately, there are always short-cuts in cleaning --even on a family car trip.
+A. Fortunately, there are always short-cuts in cleaning even on a family car trip.
 Prepare a cleaning kit to handily fit under the front seat.
 Litter bags are a necessity - as much as your hair rollers are for your appearance.
 Often forgotten is a little whisk broom.
 If the cleaning is done every day, the load never gets large, and everyone's happy.
 As an added touch, put some Kleen-Ups disposable window cleaners in your little kit.
 All you need to do is wet them from the thermos bottle, and the hidden cleaners come alive.
 A few wipe-ups as you're driving makes a difference!
-The view will really be fabulous, and Mom will be proud of your good job.
-Q. What when she invites a boy over to Wis.
-54956).
-Get THE SOUTHERN her house and another boy calls while he's there?
-It's bad enough when the phone's in another room but when it isn't ... well help!
+The view will really be fabulous, and Mom will be proud of your good job. when she invites a boy over to her house and another boy calls while he's there?
+It's bad enough when the phone's in another room but when it isn't . . . well help!
 A. Boy, can you ever get yourself into a bind in this kind of situation!
 The polite and simplest thing to do is tell the caller right away that you have a guest and that you'd enjoy talking to him later.
 Suggest a time that he can call you back.
 As you've no doubt found out, if you start a conversation with the caller, your guest may get upset.
 Then, to top it off, you start to feel anxious, so you abruptly end the phone conversation, leaving this boy bewildered.
 Be polite.
 Both boys will respect you - and you won't be left in a hang-up!
-(Free: a modern, new booklet on personal bygiene and the art of being feminine, "Your Years of Self Discovery," for girls in their mid-teens.
-Send your name and address to Education Department, Kimberly-Clark Corporation, Neena But, the court ruled this week, "there is no evidence offered in this case to support (this) contention....This court would be naive to the point of ridiculousness to accept such a justification for this additional construction and expansion of this Negro school in Autauga County, Alabama,"
+(Free: a modern, new booklet on personal hygiene and the art of being feminine, "Your Years of Self Discovery." for girls in their mid-teens.
+Send your name and address to Education Department, Kimberly-Clark Corporation, Nee Wis.
+54956).